felixSchl/neodoc/README.md

 Further, the wishlist looks somewhat like this:

+* Make commands first class citizens, enabling easy subcommands, inheriting options and all that.
+* Allow for `--foo[=<bar>]` syntax (git style).
+* Provide warnings.
+This would mean a largish refactor to use either a custom monad, or the Writer monad, stacked on top of the Either monad.
 * Allow boolean negation.
 Let `--foo` be an option of type boolean, implicitly allow it's negation `--no-foo`.
 * Refactor the `Docopt.Spec.Parser.Usage.OptionStack` constructor to use